 1. Verilog RAM - Single Port Async Design

-• Parameterized: Configurable WIDTH, DEPTH, and ADDR
+• Parameterized: WIDTH, DEPTH, and ADDR width are all parameters

-Port Description
+Port description

 PortDirectionDescription